emilyannwx/emilyannwx/README.md

 ## About Me

 I recently graduated from CUNY Hunter College with a B.A. in Computer Science and a minor in Psychology.
-I love problem solving, exploring new tech and learning by doing (I even built my own PC recently!), but my bigger focus is on leading projects and turning ideas into real products.
-Right now I’m part of the NPower Tech Fundamentals program, building up my IT and cybersecurity skills, and I’m especially interested in how data and machine learning can help guide smarter product decisions.
+I enjoy exploring new technologies, learning by doing, and applying my skills to real-world projects (I even built my own PC recently!).
+I’m currently in the NPower IT Fundamentals program, expanding my technical skills and exploring new areas like cybersecurity.
+I’m excited to explore a variety of skills, but above all, I love working with others and leveraging data to solve problems and inform decisions.

 ## 🚀 Featured Projects